Tom Dowd, Producer-Engineer

 Charles Mingus – Oh Yeah

-• Boasting two superb Double Plus (A++) sides, this vintage Stereo Atlantic pressing of Mingus’s brilliant Oh Yeah will be very hard to beat
+• Boasting two solid Double Plus (A++) sides, this vintage Stereo Atlantic Blue and Green Label pressing of Mingus’s brilliant Oh Yeah was doing just about everything right

 • Tubey Magical, lively and clear, with three-dimensionality that will fill your listening room from wall to wall